2024-foss4g-europe/2024-foss4g-europe.github.io/content/about.md

 disaster areas, etc.

-FOSS4G is a community event organized by volunteers, with a focus on building a diverse and sustainable open community, sharing our own experiences and learning from others.
+FOSS4G is a community event organized by volunteers, with a focus on building a diverse and sustainable open community, sharing our own experiences, and learning from others.
 Although it is software that brings us together, it's the deep care for the society and the environment that surrounds us, helping solve the World's problems one bit at a time, that connects us.